R-Suresh/ToolChoiceConfusion/README.md

 * review-submission metadata
 * anonymized conference PDFs or OpenReview/AIML submission metadata

-Raw traces should only be shared after manual inspection and sanitization.
+Raw traces should only be shared after careful inspection and sanitization.
+For the public arXiv reproducibility package, derived metrics and aggregate summaries are preferred over raw traces.

 ## Citation